How To Color A Bumblebee Step by Step

 Step 9: Color the Book in Two Shades

+Finally, choose two shades for the book.
+Use the lighter color to fill in the entire book.
+I’m using two brown shades.
+One is for the book and then the other is for the shading.
 Then, take the darker shade and add shadows to areas where the book would naturally have darker edges, such as near the spine or under any objects resting on the book.
-This will give your book a three-dimensional look.

 And that’s it!
 You’ve now created a beautiful, vibrant bumblebee using alcohol markers.
 By layering colors, adding contrasts, and blending shades, you’ve brought your artwork to life with depth and detail.